ASH: Russia escalation cost/benefit

 Looking at his wins so far:

 (+) He has got the attention of the Biden presidency and the West in general.
 Biden gave him a summit call earlier in January.
-There was this Friday the Blinken - Lavrov meeting after the earlier Sherman - Rybakov summit.
+There was this Friday the Blinken-Lavrov meeting after the earlier Sherman-Rybakov summit.

 Remember here that the likes of Sullivan had persuaded Biden to pivot to Asia and focus on the three Cs: Covid, Climate and China.
 This year it has all been about the R, Russia.
-Putin has made clear that he is not just a footnote in US foreign and security policy but the first chapter and maybe a whole book to be written later this year.
+Putin has made it clear that he is not just a footnote in US foreign and security policy but the first chapter and maybe a whole book to be written later this year.

 Putin has enhanced his image as the guy who sets the shots, the poker player with all the cards.
 The guy that everyone has to play with if they want solutions to problems he very typically creates himself.

-(+) He has got NATO to focus on security challenges in Europe - by setting outrageous red lines in terms of no NATO deployments to members that joined after 1997, he has made people question further enlargement, particularly to Ukraine.
+(+) He has got Nato to focus on security challenges in Europe – by setting outrageous red lines in terms of no Nato deployments to members that joined after 1997, he has made people question further enlargement, particularly to include Ukraine.
 This could be a bargaining strategy of setting outrageous demands to settle for something less, and what he wanted all along.

-(+) He has further exposed weakness and divisions in the West - within the EU and with the US.
-Herein note Macron’s ludicrous idea that Europe can decide on its own security arrangements - good luck defending Europe against Moscow’s overwhelming conventional military superiority without U.S. troops.
-And also Germany - tribulations over NS2 and showing incredible double standards by not providing defensive weapons to Ukraine, and not allowing others (Baltics) to do so.
+(+) He has further exposed weakness and divisions in the West – within the EU and with the US.
+Herein note Macron’s ludicrous idea that Europe can decide on its own security arrangements – good luck defending Europe against Moscow’s overwhelming conventional military superiority without US troops.
+And also Germany – tribulations over NS2 and showing incredible double standards by not providing defensive weapons to Ukraine, and not allowing others (Baltics) to do so.

-(+/-) He has helped forge the consensus that Ukraine will de facto never join NATO, or at least not for a very long time.
+(+/-) He has helped forge the consensus that Ukraine will de facto never join Nato, or at least not for a very long time.
 But surely that was the reality anyway.
 Win?

-(+/-) Energy prices have been driven higher helping improve Russia’s balance sheet.
-That said this could have been achieved without a military escalation and by just restricting energy supplies to Europe - which it seems to have done according to the IEA chief Birol.
+(+/-) Energy prices have been driven higher, helping to improve Russia’s balance sheet.
+That said, this could have been achieved without a military escalation and by just restricting energy supplies to Europe, which it seems to have done according to the IEA chief Birol.

 (+) He has once again revealed to the world Russia’s significant military capability and his willingness to use it to support “coercive” diplomacy.
 It’s a showcase for the huge upgrade and investment made in the Russian military over the past decade.
 Maybe here only positively showcased if successfully used in action – at present it might still be a Potemkin Village.

-So they are the wins if Putin goes no further from here.
+So these are the wins if Putin goes no further from here.
 But what about the other side of the ledger?

 (-) His bluff will have been called.
 Sure he was able to drive thousands of troops up to the border and threaten but he lacked the gumption to pull the trigger.
 He erred to caution.
 He had the chance to take Ukraine and he bottled it.
 Next time around his escalation may not be taken seriously.
 He made all this effort but got no serious concessions on Ukraine or from Nato on security in Europe.
 He is seen as a man who talks a lot and threatens but when faced with a tough response on the other side does back down.